Azure/azure-sdk/docs/rust/implementation.md

 {% include requirement/MAY id="rust-client-convenience-separate" %} implement a separate client that provides features not described in a service specification.

 {% include requirement/MAY id="rust-client-convenience-wrap" %} implement a client which wraps a generated client e.g., using [newtype][rust-lang-newtype], and exposes necessary methods from the underlying client as well as any convenience methods.
+You might consider this approach if you want to effectively hide most generated methods and define replacements.
+You are responsible for transposing documentation and following all guidelines herein.

 {% include requirement/MAY id="rust-client-convenience-extension" %} define [extension methods][rust-lang-extension-methods] in a trait that call existing public methods, e.g.,